-Game nights are one of my favorite things to do, but it only takes one bad apple to ruin an otherwise awesome session—or worse, create enough continued friction to break up the board gaming group altogether.
+Board game nights are one of my favorite things to do, but it only takes one bad apple to ruin an otherwise awesome session.

 1. Pick a Game Everyone Will Enjoy

 If half your gaming group hates social deduction games, then skip the genre altogether.
-Nothing's worse than playing a board game with someone who doesn't want to play—it sucks the fun right out and the good times fade.
+Nothing's worse than playing a board game with someone who doesn't want to play—except maybe being that person who's pressured into playing something he hates.

 2. Don't Like That Game?
 Sit Out

 It's healthy for a gaming group to experiment with new games every so often—even the occasional game that falls into a genre that someone may not be interested in.

 Yes, the group should be considerate and suggest games that everyone will enjoy.
 But that can be tough.
 Maybe there's a game that everyone wants to try, and you're the only one who doesn't.